Colonial Secretary's papers 1822-1877

 European Exploration

-HM Botanical Collector Alan Cunningham wrote of his return to England's Kew Gardens with his collection of botanical specimens, and was seeking remuneration from His Majesty’s Government for expenses in relation to his exploration & tours.
+Allan Cunningham, HM Botanical Collector, wrote regarding his return to the Kew Gardens with his collection of botanical specimens.
+He sought remuneration from His Majesty’s Government to cover expenses incurred during his explorations and tours

 Regular Vessels